Serving Stockton, CA with Compassionate Bankruptcy Support Since 2010

 What Debts Can Be Discharged in Chapter 7 Bankruptcy?

 Chapter 7 bankruptcy can discharge most unsecured debts, including credit card bills, personal loans, and medical expenses.
 However, some debts like student loans, tax obligations, and alimony typically remain.
-A consultation with a professional bankruptcy lawyer in Lathrop can help you you understand which debts can be discharged and provides strategies to manage any remaining debt.
+A consultation with a professional bankruptcy lawyer in Lathrop can help you understand which debts can be discharged and provide strategies to manage any remaining debt.

 What Happens to My Property in Chapter 13 Bankruptcy?